qq471077336/DesignPattern-Kotlin/README.md

     Provides one level of interface higher than the factory pattern.
 It is used to return one of several factories.
 #### Builder
     Construct a complex object from simple objects step by step.
+#### Prototype
+    Cloning an object by reducing the cost of creation.
+#### Singleton
+    One instance of a class or one value accessible globally in an application.

 ### Structural Patterns